-During the ’70s and early ’80s, much of the gay press, including the most influential glossy publications, came to rely on popper ads for operating revenue, and poppers became an accepted part of gay sex.
+During the ’70s and early ’80s, much of the homosexual press, including the most influential glossy publications, came to rely on popper ads for operating revenue, and poppers became an accepted part of homosexual sex.

 Within only a few years, hundreds of thousands of homosexual men were persuaded that poppers were an integral part of their “gay identity.”
 The ads conveyed the message that nothing could be butcher or sexier than to inhale noxious chemical fumes.
 Bulging muscles were linked to a drug that is indisputably hazardous to the health.

 Gross profits were estimated to be $50 million in 1978, and were double or triple that by the early ’80s.
 A powerful organized crime lobby roadblocked health efforts to counter this plague.
 Researchers who advanced drug abuse or multifactorial hypotheses for AIDs were quickly ostracized and unfunded.